 stylish & unique London wedding venues to check out

-Located right next to Regents Park (amazing for couple portraits) and opposite Great Portland Street tube station, Marylebone One is a fantastic venue if you are planning a large and stylish wedding.
-Formerly the Holy Trinty Church, it was built in the early 1800’s and is Grade 1 listed.
+Located right next to Regents Park (amazing for couple portraits) and opposite Great Portland Street tube station, Marylebone One is a fantastic wedding venue if you are planning a large and stylish wedding.
+Formerly the Holy Trinity Church, it was built in the early 1800’s and is Grade 1 listed.
 There are separate rooms for the ceremony, drinks reception (the upstairs galleries that are beautifully, light and airy with parquet flooring and arched windows) and Soane Hall for the meal/evening reception.
 This venue can cater for 350 evening guests.

 Battersea Arts Centre

-Battersea Arts Centre is a dream wedding venue, fancy with just the right amount of rustic thrown in for good measure.
+Battersea Arts Centre is a dream wedding venue, fancy and stylish with just the right amount of rustic thrown in for good measure.
 There are lots of options for ceremony locations including the marble staircase by the entrance, or the member’s library.
 But for me, it’s the council chamber that is the venues main attraction.
 Big and grand with huge windows and fantastic lighting, the room can hold 120 guests for dinner.
 Dame Vivienne Westwood is also a big fan of the theatre “Battersea Arts Centre is our local theatre and it was lovely to have our Christmas party in such a beautiful room.
 It’s great to support such an incredible theatre.”
 Located near Clapham junction it’s really well-connected transport wise too.